kablamo/perl-asana-api/README.md

 # Asana Perl Library
 This is a Perl library for the Asana API.
 It is generated at runtime from the OpenAPI specification published by Asana.
 It supports:
-- All endpoints in the OpenAPI specification
+- All endpoints
 - Pagination
 - Rate limiting
 - Automatic retry